How to Get Rid of Cat Pee Smell in 5 Easy Steps

-The smell of cat pee, especially when confined within all four walls inside a house, can be overpoweringly pungent.
+The cat pee smell can be overpoweringly pungent, primarily when confined within all four walls inside a house.
 Your olfactory nerves can easily sense it each time you enter the room.
-If nothing is done about it, the unpleasant smell will linger for a considerable length of time.
+If you do nothing about it, the unpleasant cat pee smell will linger for a considerable time.
 Fortunately, there are many products in the market that you can use to get rid of the pee smell.

-Here are 5 steps to get rid of your cat pee smell.
+Here are five easy steps to get rid of your cat pee smell.

-1. Wipe-off the pee immediately.
-The lesser the pee that is left, the lesser the effort you’ll have to do to get rid of the pee remnant.
+1. Wipe off the pee immediately.
+The lesser the pee left, the lesser the effort you’ll have to do to get rid of the pee remnant.
 If you found that your kitty had urinated anywhere outside of its litter box, clean it up immediately.
-If the pee were found on the carpet or sofa, it’s recommended to blot the area with water and use an absorbent paper towel to mop up the pee.
-This will not remove all of the pee, but what is left behind will be easier for you to tackle later.
+If you find pee on the carpet or sofa, blot the area with water and use an absorbent paper towel to mop up the pee.
+It will not remove all of the pee, but what is left behind will be easier for you to tackle later.

-Don’t use a steam cleaner as the Intense heat can cause the smell to set into fabrics and carpet more permanently.
+Don’t use a steam cleaner as the Intense heat can cause the cat pee smell to set into fabrics and carpet more permanently.

-4. Finish-off with air fresher that contains baking soda.
+4. Finish off with an air fresher that contains baking soda.
 Sodium bicarbonate, the ingredient of baking soda, is effective in getting rid of the smell.
 After you’ve cleaned your cat’s pee and the spot is thoroughly dried, sprinkle some baking soda on the spot, be it the carpet or furniture.
 After which, leave it alone for an hour or so, then vacuum it off.

-- Training your cat to use its litter box.
+- Train your cat to use its litter box.

-- Placing disposable, absorbent pads on the spot where it continues to mark and pee.
+- Place disposable, absorbent pads on the spot where it continues to mark and pee.

 - Bring it to your vet to ascertain if it has any bladder or kidney issues.